 While we don’t know exactly what causes depression, a number of things are often linked to its development.
 Depression usually results from a combination of recent events and other longer-term or personal factors, rather than one immediate issue or event.

-Research suggests that continuing difficulties – long-term unemployment, living in an abusive or uncaring relationship, long-term isolation or loneliness, prolonged exposure to stress at work – are more likely to cause depression than recent life stresses.
-However, recent events (such as losing your job) or a combination of events can ‘trigger' depression if you’re already at risk because of past bad experiences or personal factors.
+Research suggests that continuing difficulties – long-term unemployment, living in an abusive or uncaring relationship, long-term isolation or loneliness, prolonged work stress – are more likely to cause depression than recent life stresses.
+However, recent events (such as losing your job) or a combination of events can ‘trigger' depression if you’re already at risk because of previous bad experiences or personal factors.

 - Family history – Depression can run in families and some people will be at an increased genetic risk.
 However, having a parent or close relative with depression doesn’t mean you’ll automatically have the same experience.
 Life circumstances and other personal factors are still likely to have an important influence.